vanillaforums-plugins/MailChimpIntegration/README.md

 Probably works only with new users registered usign "classics" mode (no external FB,T,G+ connection provider).
 Feedback is welcome.

+## Howto
+Insert in settings page your MailChimp APIKey and ListID and...works.

 ## New features (planned)
 *allow users to change list subscription options at registration *add setting to change registration type (double-opt/single-opt)